smoona1/triplepointblog/about.md

 title: About
 ---

+What does Triple Point Security do?

-Cloud Computing Security
+- Cloud Computing Security

     We've developed a cloud security architecture and assessment methodology to facilitate the secure adoption of cloud computing in the enterprise.

-System Development
+- System Development

     Our secure system development approach results in risk-based decisions that are cost-effective, enabling the business functions the system is developed to support.

-Security Architecture
+- Security Architecture

     Our approach is a service-based model that harmonizes the security technology deployed in an enterprise and foster the consistent implementation of security controls.

-Tech Integration
+- Tech Integration

     We provide an end-to-end security technology integration solution that brings continuity from requirements to operations.
 Ensuring proper technology, consistent security       architecture, and operating as intended.

-Security Operations
+- Security Operations

     Focusing on an organization's priorities, policies, and processes, our process-oriented operations will allow for true situational awareness, rapid and intelligent response, and the ability for continuous feedback and improvement.

 and Much More